 Data in Hiring – Small Data?

 So what are we to do?
-Go back to gut feel?
-Well, many leaders and recruiters never left gut feel actually.
-Gut feel is still King!
+Go back to interview and hope?
+Well, many leaders and recruiters never left interview and hope actually.
+Wishing is still King!
 But data must have some place we say.

 Others will say that people are too complicated.
-Leaders will say they can know the right person or not in 15 minutes.
+Some leaders will say they can know the right person or not in 15 minutes.
 Which is true?
 Are people completely inscrutable?
 Or are they an open book to the savvy?

 I got into recruiting because I had a really good feel for the right talent.
 My hit rate was high and my home run rate were higher than all around me.
 However, I knew that my insight was limited and failures could occur.

-So I looked more at the issue and realized that we had to get past gut feel.
-Gut feel should lead us to seek data.
+So I looked more at the issue and realized that we had to get past interview and hope.
+Our unexpected feeling in the interview should lead us to seek data.
 But how can we get data?

 If his old boss says he is great is that a certain good hire as that data point is unassailable?

 Data….We must find objective data.
-In fact the more we looked and the more we thought the more objective data we could find.
-We combined that with interview and resume data and the picture started to get clearer quite fast.
+In fact the more we look and the more we think, the more objective data we find.
+We combine that with interview and resume data, and the picture gets clearer quite fast.

-The big companies made bad placements despite big data because they were too lazy.
-They were rolling in customers and finding ways to lower costs every day.
+The big recruiters make bad placements despite big data.
+Now, they even make bad placements because of big data.
+They are rolling in customers and finding ways to lower costs every day.
+Why should they seek six sigma?
 It is hard work to dig up objective data.
 It is hard work to interview in such a way to set up the background check.

 I knew conceptually what was needed for good hires, but with data we could rise even hire.
 We use small data.
 Small data is super useful.

-We see some places where data is king in our recruiting.
+SHI Group sees some places where data is king in our recruiting.
 We see other places where data is for reference use only.
-We choose to doubt our gut feel and find a lot more that way via small data.
+SHI Group chooses to doubt our gut feel and find a lot more via small data.

-We choose to doubt big data as see the best have gamed them too well.
+Furthermore, we choose to doubt big data as see the most dangerous hires game it too well.
 We also believe that no data solution can be full proof.
 Hiring will never be poka-yoke.
-Find someone who can do more than use data to save labor.
-Find someone who knows that gut feel is not good enough and in China often a huge mess.
+Find a recruiter who can do more than use data to save labor.
+Find someone who knows that interview and hope is not good enough.
+Moreover, hope is often misplaced and makes a huge mess.
 Small data is king for us.